bhaimerl/TWowLogAnalyzer/README.md

 Java 1.8 what is offered from oracle is not matching!

+YOu could get a free open java here: https://www.openlogic.com/openjdk-downloads If you only want to let it run you need a JRE; if you want to change code and build you need a JDK

 If you have Java installed (at least java 17) u can run it by doubleclick (if java is connected to open a jar) or you hit a cmd shell and enter "java -jar NameOfTHeFile.jar"